-FTA\CIN\EXT.1.1 The TSF shall display a visible indication of the selected computers at all times when the TOE is powered.

-FTA\CIN\EXT.1.2 The TSF shall implement the visible indication using the following mechanism:

-easily visible graphical and/or textual markings of each source video on the display, [a button, a panel with lights].

-Application Note: The refined text: "easily visible graphical and/or textual markings of each source video on the display", is added per the Video/Display Devices Module.
+- FTA_CIN_EXT.1.1 The TSF shall display a visible indication of the selected computers at all times when the TOE is powered. - FTA_CIN_EXT.1.22 The TSF shall implement the visible indication using the following mechanism: easily visible graphical and/or textual markings of each source video on the display, [a button, a panel with lights]. - The refined text: "easily visible graphical and/or textual markings of each Application Note: source video on the display", is added per the Video/Display Devices Module.

-Application Note: The selected computer is indicated with a panel with lights that corresponds to the computer selection buttons.
-The CAC function of each port can be enabled or disabled for a particular computer.
-The CAC LED lights bright green to indicate that the CAC function is enabled for that corresponding port.
-Each port has its own Port LED and CAC LED.

-&lt;sup>2 TD0539 clarifies that the mandatory selection (refined by the VI-Module) applies if the TOE fits the Combiner Use Case selecting "multiple connected displays" in FDP\CDS\EXT.1.1.
+2 TD0539 clarifies that the mandatory selection (refined by the VI-Module) applies if the TOE fits the Combiner Use Case selecting "multiple connected displays" in FDP_CDS_EXT.1.1.
 The TOE does not fit the Combiner User Case but rather selects "multiple connected displays" because some models support dual-displays from a single source video feed.
 Therefore, the selection does not apply.

-FTA\CIN\EXT.1.3 The TSF shall ensure that while the TOE is powered the current switching status is reflected by [multiple indicators which never display conflicting information].

-Application Note: As indicated in FTA\CIN\EXT.1.2, the TOE has a light panel that shows the selected computer and whether the CAC port for the computer is enabled.
+Application Note: The selected computer is indicated with a panel with lights that corresponds to the computer selection buttons.
+Each port has its own Port LED.
+FTA_CIN_EXT.1.3 The TSF shall ensure that while the TOE is powered the current switching status is reflected by [multiple indicators which never display conflicting information].
+Application Note: As indicated in FTA_CIN_EXT.1.2, the TOE has a light panel that shows the selected computer.
 There is no situation in which the selected computer will be indicated with the light panel and a different computer will be indicated with the selection button.